 Osteopathy is very similar to physiotherapy in that it deals with musculoskeletal pain and aims to heal the structure and posture of the body.
-Both practices use touch and hands-on treatment work on the client.
+Both practices use touch and hands-on treatment to work on the client.
 However, there are some differences in the approach that both schools of thought apply to the treatment.

-Osteopathy views the body with the wider perspective of previous injuries, lifestyle and habits, genetic preconditioning, and other factors.
+Osteopathy views the body with a wider perspective of previous injuries, lifestyle and habits, genetic preconditioning, and other factors.
 It believes that the body can heal itself if enabled to do so by gentle realignment and targeted massage.
-When treating a complaint, an osteopath will spend time on conditioning the whole body to prevent similar injuries in the future.
+When treating a complaint, an osteopath will spend time conditioning the whole body to prevent similar injuries in the future.

 Physiotherapy is similar to Western medicine in its approach to healing.
 It works extensively on the affected area, focusing on strengthening and maximising the function of that body part.
-It does not consider the whole body, although a physiotherapist will also conduct an assessment about any pre-existing health conditions and lifestyle before beginning treatment.
+It does not consider the whole body, although a physiotherapist will also conduct an assessment of any pre-existing health conditions and lifestyle before beginning treatment.

 Physiotherapy believes in the ability of specific exercises or actions to heal and strengthen the body, while osteopathy believes in enabling the body to heal itself.